VariantSync/VEVOS_Extraction/README.md

 ```

 ### Stopping the Ground Truth Extraction
 You can stop the Docker container in which the ground truth extraction is running at any time.
 In this case, all
 collected data will be copied to _Extraction/extraction-results/_ as if the extraction finished successfully.

 - Windows CMD:
   - `stop-extraction.bat busybox`
   - `stop-extraction.bat linux`
 - Linux terminal:
   - `./stop-extraction.sh busybox`
   - `./stop-extraction.sh linux`

 ### Custom Configuration
 You can find the properties files used by Docker under Extraction/docker-resources.
 By changing the properties
 for BusyBox or Linux respectively, you can adjust the ground truth extraction (e.g., change the log level,
 number of threads, etc.).
 For your convenience, we set all properties to default values. __Note that you have to rebuild the Docker image in order for the changes to take effect__.

 This can also be used in case you want to extract the ground truth for any other SPL besides Linux and BusyBox.
 However,
 please note that this requires the correct configuration of KernelHaven and possibly other preprocessing steps, that
 are not included in this project.
 In addition, the extractors that are used internally, i.e., KbuildMiner and KconfigReader
 might not be applicable to the chosen SPL.
 In this case, custom extractors have to be implemented and added to the dependencies
 in the _pom.xml_ file.

 ### Clean-Up
-You clean up all created images, container, and volumes via `docker system prune -a`. __DISCLAIMER: This will remove ALL docker objects, even the ones not related to ground truth extraction__.
+You can clean up all created images, container, and volumes via `docker system prune -a`. __DISCLAIMER: This will remove ALL docker objects, even the ones not related to ground truth extraction__.
 If you have other images, containers, or volumes that you do not want to loose, you can run the docker commands that refer to the objects related to the ground truth extraction.
 - Image: `docker rmi extraction`
 - Container:
   - `docker container rm extraction-busybox`